 Often, other treatments such as antacids or anti-sickness medication are given alongside the chemotherapy, all with the aim of trying to maintain an excellent quality of life.
 Some supplements or dietary changes may also help your dog feel as well as possible throughout treatment.
 You will also likely receive advice on the safe handling of a patient whilst they are having chemotherapy treatment, particularly around clearing patient waste.

-Chemotherapy treatment is not the right option for every owner or for every dog and palliative care can often help to keep your dog’s life as normal as possible.
+Chemotherapy treatment is not the right option for every family or for every dog, and palliative care can often help to keep your dog’s life as normal as possible.

 When to ask for a referral to Fitzpatrick Referrals Oncology and Soft Tissue hospital?

 Fitzpatrick Referrals can work alongside your primary care vet in providing a bespoke treatment and management plan for managing your dog’s lymphoma.
 We are able to see dogs at any stage of the diagnosis or treatment process.